Jay-Z: 1995–2000: Reasonable Doubt, In My Lifetime, Vol. 1, Vol. 2..., Vol. 3..., and The Dynasty

-1998–2000: Vol. 2..., Vol. 3... and The Dynasty

 In 1998, Jay-Z released Vol. 2...
 Hard Knock Life which spawned the biggest hit of his career at the time, "Hard Knock Life (Ghetto Anthem)".
 He relied more on flow and wordplay, and he continued with his penchant for mining beats from the popular producers of the day such as Swizz Beatz, an upstart in-house producer for Ruff Ryders, and Timbaland.
 Other producers included DJ Premier, Erick Sermon, The 45 King, and Kid Capri.
 Charting hits from this album included "Can I Get A...", featuring Ja Rule and Amil, and "Nigga What, Nigga Who", featuring Amil and Jaz-O. Vol. 2 would eventually become Jay-Z's most commercially successful album; it was certified 5× Platinum in the United States and has to date sold over five million copies.
 The album went on to win a Grammy Award, although Jay-Z boycotted the ceremony protesting DMX's failure to garner a Grammy nomination and the academy's decision to not broadcast urban music categories.

 In 1999, Jay-Z collaborated with Mariah Carey on "Heartbreaker", a song from her seventh album, Rainbow.
-The song became Jay-Z's first chart-topper in the US, spending two weeks atop the Billboard Hot 100.
+The song became Jay-Z's first chart-topper in the U.S., spending two weeks atop the Billboard Hot 100.
 In that same year, Jay-Z released Vol. 3...
 Life and Times of S. Carter.
 The album proved successful and sold over 3 million copies.
-Vol. 3's most successful single was "Big Pimpin", featuring UGK.
+Vol. 3's most successful single was "Big Pimpin'", featuring UGK.

 In 2000, Jay-Z released The Dynasty: Roc La Familia, which was originally intended to become a compilation album for Roc-A-Fella artists but Def Jam turned into a Jay-Z album.
 The album helped to introduce newcomer producers The Neptunes, Just Blaze, Kanye West, and Bink, which have all gone on to achieve notable success.
 This is also the first album where Jay-Z utilizes a more soulful sound than his previous albums.
 The Dynasty sold over two million units in the U.S. alone.